holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

 The purpose of Sling Dynamic Include, or SDI, is to dynamically replace sling includes with either server side includes, edge side includes or even JavaScript includes.
 This can be a very powerful tool, especially in the context of aem's dispatcher, as it pushes cache life granularity to the component level versus the page level.

-To consider a use case, a website homepage may be cached in the dispatcher for hours at a time until content is changed or AEMaaCS Pods recycle.
-But what if there is a requirement to display the three latest news articles from an external platform on the homepage?
+To consider a use case, a website homepage may be cached in the dispatcher for hours at a time until changed content is published or AEMaaCS Pods recycle.
+But what if there is a requirement to display the three latest news articles from an external platform within the homepage?

 With Sling Dynamic Include, the entire page can be cached with only the Latest News component being marked for dynamic inclusion.
 The dynamic section could be set to never be cached, thus requesting rendering from publish on every request.
 Alternately it could be set with a short TTL (Time to Live) in the Dispatcher cache to ensure freshness while reducing calls to the publish pods.